-Court blocks execution of 2nd Arkansas inmate
+Court blocks Arkansas from using lethal injection drug

 Story highlights

+- The drug company says it wasn't supposed to be used for executions

-- The state wanted to execute eight men over 10 days
+- The state wanted to execute eight men over 10 days this month

-(CNN)The Arkansas Supreme Court on Friday blocked the execution of an inmate who was scheduled to die Monday.

-Bruce Ward is one of eight prisoners Arkansas prison authorities planned to put to death before its supply of a lethal injection drug expires at the end of April.
-The state -- which has not put anyone to death for 11 years -- planned to execute the men in pairs between April 17 and April 27.

-This is the second court ruling this month to stop an execution.
+Other drug companies have gone to court to argue that contracts prohibit their products from being used in executions.

+Two of the eight executions have already been blocked for other reasons.

 A federal judge on April 6 blocked the execution of Jason McGehee.
-The state's parole board had earlier voted to recommend that McGehee's death sentence be commuted to life without parole.
+The state's parole board had earlier voted to recommend that McGehee's death sentence be commuted to life without parole, and the judge ruled McGehee's April 27 execution date would not have given the board enough time as required by law in which to notify the governor of its recommendation.

+Earlier Friday, the Arkansas Supreme Court blocked the execution of Bruce Ward.

-Attorneys had argued that Ward, 60, should not be executed because he's mentally incompetent.
+Attorneys argued that Ward, 60, should not be executed because he's mentally incompetent.
 He's been on death row since 1990 for strangling a woman in a convenience store bathroom, reported CNN affiliate KARK.

-After the court decision, state Attorney General Leslie Rutledge's office issued this statement: "Bruce Ward was convicted of capital murder in 1990 and the state Supreme Court has previously upheld his conviction.
+After the Supreme Court decision, Rutledge's office issued this statement: "Bruce Ward was convicted of capital murder in 1990 and the state Supreme Court has previously upheld his conviction.
 The court granted a stay of Ward's scheduled execution today but offered no reason for doing so.
 Attorney General Rutledge is evaluating options on how to proceed."

 Ward's lawyers also issued a statement Friday.